 Custom Controls: Use stylized form elements and other progressive enhancement techniques to provide custom controls.

 If possible, forms should not be subject to a time limit to allow users to complete the form at their pace.
 If a time limit needs to be in place, for example, for security reasons, the user should have the option to turn it off or extend it.
 This restriction does not apply if the time limit is due to a live event, such as an auction or a game, or if the time to complete the form is essential for a valid submission.

 Why is this important?

-Forms can be visually and cognitively complex and difficult to use.
+Forms can be visually and cognitively complex and challenging to use.
 Accessible forms are easier to use for everyone, including people with disabilities.

 People with cognitive disabilities can better understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.

-People using speech input can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.
+People using speech input can use the labels via voice commands to activate controls and move the focus to the fields that they have to complete.

 People with limited dexterity benefit from large clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.